SongZhenfeng/traffic-congestion-prediction/README.md

 # Traffic Congestion Prediction - Didi Dataset

-The repository is to predict traffic congestion with Didi dataset.
+The repository is to predict traffic congestion using Didi dataset.

 ## Requirements